israfil/jcommander-inject/guice/README.md

 JCommander-Guice
 ==========

-JCommander is a command-line parameter parsing framework by CŽdric Beust.
+[JCommander](http://github.com/cbeust/jcommander) is a command-line parameter parsing framework created by C&eacute;dric Beust.
 It lets you create annotated parameter objects, and handles parsing, type coercion, and various kinds of error reporting for the library user.

 JCommander-Guice is an integration between JCommander and Guice - a sort of flag-binder.
 JCommander-Guice acts as a Module builder, allowing you to simply pass in the JCommander-style